sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

 # sat-roks-customizations-for-telco-apps
+**Disclaimer**: This repo is a **Work-In-Progress**, and is yet to be peer-reviewed.
+## Introduction
 This repository  provides some guidance on openshift customizations that we discovered for typical networking and/or telco workloads/applications.
 The repo specifically targets environments where IBM's managed openshift service (ROKS) cluster(s) running on IBM Cloud Satellite need some alternative methods for configuring required capabilities in openshift, as compared to the same on Red Hat (RH) OpenShift Container Platform (OCP).

 With IBM Cloud Satellite/ROKS (link to announcement) now supporting CoreOS-enabled locations and hosts, some of the custom configurations needed by typical network applications require alternate methods in ROKS as compared to OCP.